-Cuban picked West up at a gas station and took him to a hotel on on Monday, according to TMZ.
-Meanwhile, West's family is formulating a plan to get him into rehab.
+Cuban picked West up at a gas station and took him to a hotel on Monday, while his family worked on getting him into a rehabilitation facility, TMZ reported.

-TMZ reports that Cuban had been trying to get ahold of West for a few days prior to picking him up.
-He has even offered to pay for any treatment West receives.
+TMZ reports that Cuban had been trying to get ahold of West for a few days prior to picking him up and has even offered to pay for any treatment West receives.

 A photo recently surfaced that appeared to show West panhandling for money on the street in Dallas

 West, a former 24th overall pick out of St. Joseph’s, spent eight seasons in the NBA with the SuperSonics, Mavericks, Cavaliers and Celtics, and last played in the league in 2011-12.

 Since then, there have been several instances of West appearing to have difficulty adjusting to life outside of basketball.

 In 2016, a fan posted a photo of himself with West outside a Jack In The Box where West did not look well.
 When the fan asked if he was indeed the former NBA player, West replied, “I’m not about that life anymore.”